Envelope Budgeting: How It Works and Why It Might Be Perfect for You

 Step No. 2: Determine a spending limit

 Determine a spending limit for each expense category you chose in Step No. 1.
-Look at last month’s bills, credit card statements, and receipts to determine a realistic amount for each expense.
-Allocate only the amount needed for each envelope -- nothing more.
+Look at previous bills, credit card statements, and receipts to determine a realistic amount for each expense.
+Allocate only the amount needed for each envelope, nothing more.
 For instance, if you want to reduce your entertainment budget, set a tangible goal, perhaps $20 less than usual.

 Determine the number of bills and denominations needed for each of the categories.
-Then add up this amount to know your total.
-Researchers say carrying cash in large denominations reduces the desire to spend frivolously.
-It makes sense — think about how tempting it is to spend cash when you have several $1 bills.
+Then add them up to find your total.
+Researchers say carrying cash in large denominations may reduce the desire to spend frivolously.
+It makes sense; think about how tempting it is to spend cash when you have several $1 bills.
 Take this into consideration when you withdraw cash for the envelopes.

 Step No. 3: Divvy up your income and put cash into the envelopes